oliverjamescox/100-days-of-code/r1-log.md

 **Today's Progress**: Reading & Codecademy Go app practice

 **Thoughts**: Started reading the first book 'Get Started' of the second edition 'You Don't Know JS'.
 Going forward I am going to break the week up with a bit of reading along with the codepen concepts.
 Finding the Codecademy Go app really good for practice, presenting a overview of a concept followed up by a small test.
 I spent a bit of time on my strapi headless cms with a nuxt.js frontend but struggling with the routing to build out the blog content with the routing required.

+---

+### Day 8: June 12th, Friday

+**Today's Progress**: Finished reading YDKJS: Get Started (2nd edition)

+**Thoughts**: Day away from a laptop and instead dedicated my time to reading, I have finished reading the first book in the 2nd editions of YDKJS, I didn't realise all the books weren't out yet, I may consider reading all of the 1st editions through and then approaching the 2nd editions when they are released.
+The book goes really into detail with my first pass through leaving some aspects confusing but something I will make a point of re-reading.
+Although I can follow the code and understand the steps I am struggling to see demonstratable use cases for such code (at the moment anyway) to really give me those lightbulb moments.

+---